IntelliJ Productivity Tips for Java Developers

 Search with file mask

-value to your liking and exclude multiple file extensions.
+You can also customise the File Mask value to your liking and exclude multiple file extensions.